 Computational evolutionary genomics and comparative biology

 Computational evolutionary genomics interfacing between evolutionary biology and computational genomics iscutting-edge research in finding novel evolutionary findings insights that concern natural genome diversity, population genomics, the structure, function, organisation and expression of genomes, comparative genomics, proteomics, and environmental genomic interactions.
-Several questions especially on genome evolution, evolution of gene expression, and evolution of mutation rates have been studied, and now we are primarily interested in the understanding gene-environment interaction, gene expression evolution, convergent evolution, and adaptation.

 Marine invertebrate genomics